Glasgow Connected Arts Network

 Download our 2018 Vision Document here.

-We support work which celebrates diversity by recognising our differences, promoting equality and improving access to the arts for marginalized groups.
-We support projects which specifically involves work with groups including but not limited to: Refugees & Asylum Seekers, the LBGT+, Young People, the Elderly, those with ill health or disabilities.
+We support work which celebrates and recognises our differences and promotes equality and inclusion; with the aim to increase access to the arts for marginalised communities.
+We support and encourage projects which specifically involves work with groups including but not limited to: Refugees & Asylum Seekers, the LBGT+ community, young people, women’s groups, the elderly, and those with ill health or disabilities.

 We support work which extends the reach of Artists and Organisations to communities which do not have adequate access to the arts.
 This may be due to isolation, geography, socio-economic status and other barriers.
-We particularly welcome pilot programmes.
-Projects must have a focus on sharing learning with others and by working together we will develop guidelines, share learning and reach communities where there is low provision of creative activities.
+The projects and members we support must have a focus on participation, sharing learning with others.
+By working together as a creative community we will develop guidelines, share learning and reach communities where there is low provision of creative activity.

-We seek to bring people together to promote and develop Participatory Arts programmes.
+We seek to bring people together to promote and develop Participatory Arts.
 We will actively support Artists and Organisations to work with each other and communities through partnership initiatives.
-Projects which have a clear plan to share learning and information are particularly encouraged.
+Work which have a clear plan to share learning and information are particularly encouraged.

-Our Connect events offer an opportunity for practitioners to meet with each other, share ideas and to find ways of working together to benefit communities across Glasgow.
+Our regular Connect events offer an opportunity for practitioners and organisations to meet with each other, share ideas and to find ways of working together to benefit communities across Glasgow.